-In the mid-1800s séances were traditionally held within a circle formed by attendees known as sitters.
+In the mid-1800s, séances were traditionally held within a circle formed by attendees known as sitters.
 The purpose of the circle was to create an unending field of energy to attract spirits.
 The circle was typically formed by sitting in chairs placed around a round or oval table.
 Depending on the medium, sitters could be instructed to hold hands, grasp the wrist of the person sitting to their right, or simply flatten their hands onto the table in front of them.
 The medium could sit in a spirit cabinet or join those at the table.

-Séances didn't always include a medium, which made them very popular since most people conducted séances in their homes.
+Séances didn't always include a medium, which made them very popular, since most people conducted séances in their homes.
 These were known as home circles.
 Usually these were small groups of friends and family who sat around the dining table.
 The doors and windows of the room were closed and the lights usually turned out or a candle lit to provide some light in the room.

 Those sitting in the circle would attempt to contact the spirit world and ask questions.
-Many people reported raps, moans and other sounds during the séance.
+Many people reported raps, moans, and other sounds during the séance.
 Sometimes, a person within the circle might emerge as a gifted medium.

 Early Rules for Holding Séances

-According to Oliver and Lewis there were specific guidelines followed for holding a séance:
+There were specific guidelines followed for holding a séance: